dora-team/fourkeys/dashboard/README.md

 1. Update the dashboard in the UI
 1. Export the JSON
-1. Save the JSOn in fourkeys_dashboard.json
+1. Save the JSON in fourkeys_dashboard.json
 1. Re-build the image and re-deploy the container

 To rebuild and deploy the container, you can run `gcloud builds submit` in this directory.